Point card review

 - Zero liability coverage.
 If someone uses your card without your permission, Point immediately returns the funds to your card.

 What rewards do I earn with my Point card?Point‘s reward structure looks a lot like that of a credit card — you’ll earn points for every purchase.
+But you can only redeem your points once you’ve collected a minimum of 100 points.
 Here’s how the point system breaks down across various categories:

 |Earn this many points:||On:|